diazhernawan/kwf-homelab/Frigate-LXC.md

 Frigate LXC with OpenVino

-1. Create a Priviledged LXC
+1. Create a Priviledged LXC:

 	LXC Spec